mgruszkiewicz/backblaze-operator/README.md

 The secret will contain `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, `bucketName`, `endpoint`, `keyName`.

 ### Learn more
-You can find troubleshooting guides and other usefull information in [docs directory](docs/)
+You can find troubleshooting guides and other useful information in [docs directory](docs/)

 ### How it works
 This project aims to follow the Kubernetes [Operator pattern](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/).